 One way to use a personal essential oil inhaler is to make your own.
 Add a few drops of oil to a cotton ball, and seal it in a small glass container.
 Open the jar and take a whiff when you need a dose of aromatherapy.

-In general, inhaling essential oils is considered to be safe and pose a low level of risk.
+In general, inhaling essential oils are considered to be safe and pose a low level of risk.
 Some people with sensitive respiratory systems may find certain oils irritating.
 Using a diffuser or vaporizer in a room with plenty of ventilation is important.

 Make sure that you only use oils that are safe for everyone in the home.
-Some oils, such as thyme, lemongrass, cinnamon bark and clove, can irritate mucous membranes.
+Some oils, such as thyme, lemongrass, cinnamon bark, and clove, can irritate mucous membranes.
 Others are not recommended for use with children, animals or pregnant women.